saoirse-defi/milestone2-vanilla/README.md

 #### HTML Canvas

 The Canvas is an HTML element used to draw graphics via scripting.
 In this case, our scripting language will be JavaScript.
+The JavaScript code can access the drawable area of the canvas allowing for dynamically generated graphics.

 #### Animation Loop

+In order to create animation through JavaScript & HTML5 Canvas, the animation function must call itself recursively using requestAnimationFrame.
-This refers to the function which is repeatedly called using recursion.
-Each time the function is called, a single frame is printed on screen.
+This principle of recursion refers to a function which calls itself creating a loop, in this case an animation loop.
+Each time the animation function is called, a single frame is drawn on screen.

 ### User Customisation

 For this milestone project, I have implemented 2 separate elements of customisation for the user.
-The user is able to apply different backdrops to the canvas, and they also have the ability to increase or decrease the game's difficulty.
+The user is able to apply different backdrops to the canvas.
+Also, they have the ability to increase or decrease the game's difficulty by having control over the speed of enemy sprites.
-The state of these customisable elements is then saved for later sessions using local storage.
+The states of these custom elements are then saved for later sessions using local storage.

 #### Background

 A collection of backdrops have been prepared and strings of their file locations have been stored within an array.
 At the start screen, this array is used for user customisation in order to change the background image.

 #### Difficulty